A Realistic Protocol for Evaluation of Weakly Supervised Object Localization

 \section{Related Work}

-In standard supervised learning, hyper-parameter and model selection typically rely on a fully annotated validation set.
+In supervised learning, hyper-parameter and model selection typically rely on a fully annotated validation set.
 Methods like early stopping leverage this set for realistic estimation of model performance on unseen test data~\cite{Finnoff93,Lodwich09,morgan89} since the three sets (train, val and test) employ the same supervisory signal and perform the same task.
-The rest of this section reviews model selection protocols in different settings, highlighting issues in model selection and hyper-parameter search.
-It also discusses early stopping without a validation set and concludes with model selection in WSOL.
+This section reviews model selection protocols in different settings, highlighting issues in model selection and hyperparameter search.
+It reviews early stopping methods without a validation set and concludes with model selection in WSOL.

 \textbf{(a) Protocols with limited supervision.} Beyond the fully supervised setting, other learning settings have been derived with their protocol.
 This typically concerns learning with less annotated data~\cite{cheplygina19,zhou18}.
 This may affect the availability of annotations over the held-out set used for model selection and hyper-parameter search.
 Despite the efforts of the community to design standardized protocols, unrealistic practices may emerge.
 Different attempts have been made to ensure that such protocols are realistic to benefit from the unbiased application in real-world scenarios.